Disaster of Yongjia: Prelude to disaster

 Liu Can and Shi Le marched east out of Huanyuan Pass (approximately 3 km northwest of the Shaolin Monastery in Henan) and Chenggao Pass (in present-day Xingyang, Henan) respectively, launching raids on the commanderies of Liang, Runan, Chenliu and Yingchuan.
 Shi Le attempted to take Cangyuan (in present-day Kaifeng, Henan) in Chenliu, but was defeated by the Jin general, Wang Zan.
-After retreating to Wenshi Crossing (southwest of present-day Xun County, Henan), Shi Le invaded Nanyang, seizing the region and absorbing the local rebels.
+After retreating to Wenshi Crossing (southwest of present-day Xun County, Henan), Shi Le invaded the Nanyang Basin before withdrawing to Xiangcheng near Xuchang.

 With the attacks and famine worsening by the day, Sima Yue wanted to bring the imperial army out on the field in order to campaign against Shi Le.
 Emperor Huai objected to this decision but was ignored.
-On 22 December 310, Yue marched out with the 40,000-strong imperial army along with many veteran generals and important ministers, initially camping at Xuchang before moving to nearby Xiang County (in present-day Shenqiu County, Henan).
+On 22 December 310, Yue marched out with the 40,000-strong imperial army along with many veteran generals and important ministers, initially camping at Xuchang before shifting to nearby Xiang County (in present-day Shenqiu County, Henan).
 The emperor was left behind with a defenseless city under the watchful eyes of Yue's confidants, Pan Tao, He Lun and Li Yun, along with his son Sima Pi and concubine Lady Pei.

 At this point, Emperor Huai could no longer tolerate Yue’s abuse of power and attempted to depose him.
 He secretly made regular contact Yue’s second-in-command, Gou Xi, who also had had a falling out with the prince.
 Soon, Gou Xi began openly denouncing Yue for his crimes, and the emperor sent him an imperial edict permitting him to campaign against the prince.
 However, Yue discovered their plot after intercepting their messenger and prepared to attack Gou Xi, but became overly-stressed by the situation to the point he was bedridden.
 He passed responsibility over to the minister, Wang Yan, before dying on 23 April 311.
 Wang Yan decided to lead the imperial army, which had grown to 100,000, towards the prince’s fief in Donghai to hold his funeral, but in May, Shi Le ambushed and annihilated the Jin army at the Battle of Ningping.